 The order the rules appear in your CSS file matter.
 I actually have two CSS files, one for the website as a whole and one specifically for the WordPress blog, the second won’t work without the first.
 WordPress obviously has some default CSS rules somewhere outside the themes.

 The third image is of Hitomi Tanaka and two other Japanese idols or models.
-I don’t know there names.
+I don’t know their names.
 Hitomi may have posted this picture to her blog.
 This wasn’t the photo that was popular with hotlinkers and bandwidth thieves.
 I took that image down.
-But I eventually reposted it.
-This image is alignnone CSS rule.
+This image used to use the alignnone CSS rule.

 Also popular with bandwidth thieves, social network sites, and the Facebook Recommendation Bar are animated gifs.
-The one above is an actual Japanese television commercial for Dole bananas.
+The one to the right is an actual Japanese television commercial for Dole bananas.
 I didn’t make it.
-I found it somewhere in the blogosphere and then posted it to tempt people in order to test my anti-hotlinking solution.
-It isn’t as popular as the Chris Lytle image according to the Facebook Recommendation Bar, but it was once recommended to me by the bar, so it returns to test the aligncenter CSS rule.
+I found it somewhere in the blogosphere and then posted it to tempt people and to test my anti-hotlinking solution.
+It isn’t as popular as the Chris Lytle image according to the Facebook Recommendation Bar, but it was once recommended to me by the bar, so it was used to test the aligncenter CSS rule, before I switched to mostly showing images to the right of the text on my blog.

 It shouldn’t need repeating, but if you carefully choose an image it can really help with enticing people to share your blog post on social networks and assuming you name the file intelligently, something Tumblr does not do, it will help with your search engine performance, assuming you want traffic to your blog for “smashed face”, “Greg Valentino”, and “Hitomi Tanaka”.